ninchat/ninchat-api/api.md

    session is created for the existing Ninchat user with the associated Facebook identity.

-3. If `access_key` is specified, a new session for an existing user is created.
+3. If `access_key` is specified, a new session is created for the user determined by the access key.
-   The access key configuration determines the user.

 4. If `user_id` and `master_sign` are specified, a new session for an existing user is created.  `master_key_type` specifies the signature type (defaults